Liga MX: Sponsorship

-Up until its rebranding in 2012, the Liga MX did not have a title sponsor.
+Up until its rebranding in 2012, Liga MX did not have a title sponsor.
 In July 2013, league president Decio de María announced BBVA Bancomer as the official sponsor, with the goal of modernizing the league's image.
 De María also stated that the money generated from the sponsorship would be divided among the 18 clubs and to be invested in each club's youth teams.
 On 18 September 2015, the sponsorship deal was extended until 2019.
 On 18 June 2019, the league was renamed as Liga BBVA MX, adopting the new identity of the sponsor.
 On 4 July 2019, the sponsorship contract with BBVA was renewed until 2021.

 Since 1986, Voit has been the official match ball manufacturer.
 In 2014, the contract was extended for four years.

 Managers

-The current managers in the Liga MX are:
+The current managers in Liga MX are: